 - The CDC also notes the obvious: age-linked declines in mental function, vision, and physical disabilities might place older adult pedestrians at a greater risk for being struck by a vehicle.

 Aging Injured Pedestrians in Dallas Need Professional Legal Assistance

-An older adult may be more likely to sustain an injury in a pedestrian crash, but that doesn't mean the crash was their fault.
+An older adult may be more likely to sustain an injury in a pedestrian accident, but that doesn't mean the crash was their fault.
 Contact board certified Texas injury attorney David Hart to learn more about your rights and how he can help you following a serious pedestrian crash by calling 817-380-4888.